-Justin advises and represents clients on charterparty disputes, international trade disputes, collisions, cargo claims, and ship building/sale and purchase disputes.
+Justin advises and represents clients in respect of charterparty disputes, international trade disputes, collisions, cargo claims, and ship building/sale and purchase disputes.

-Justin also advises creditors and financial institutions in respect of large-scale corporate insolvencies, in particular debtor companies in the shipping, maritime and oil and gas sectors.
+In his insolvency practice, Justin advises creditors and financial institutions in respect of large-scale corporate insolvencies, in particular debtor companies in the shipping, maritime and oil and gas sectors.

 HIGHLIGHT MATTERS INCLUDE:

-Successfully obtaining an Order of Court for damages for the wrongful arrest of a client’s vessel.
+1. Successfully obtained an Order of Court for damages for the wrongful arrest of a client’s vessel.

 2. Represented the owners of two VLGC vessels in an SCMA arbitration against their former ship managers.

 3. Represented and obtained injunctive relief for charterers in a multi-party cargo mis-delivery claim in the Singapore High Court involving the discharge of a cargo of palm oil against letters of indemnity without presentation of original bills of lading.